Executive Director, Finance Resource Management / Director, Governance and Legal Services

 - the nature and scope of the MOU.

 A legally binding contract may be signed by a delegate provided that the contract value is consistent with the financial value or expenditure limit specified in the delegation.
-MOUs may only be signed by the Vice-Chancellor and President, the Deputy Vice-Chancellor and Vice-President (International), the Deputy Vice-Chancellor and Vice-President (Research and Innovation), the Vice-President (Administration) and Registrar or the executive dean of a faculty, depending on the nature of the MOU.
-A document under seal must always be executed by the Vice-Chancellor and President (or Chancellor) and Vice-President (Administration) and Registrar.
+MOUs may only be signed by the Vice-Chancellor and President, the Deputy Vice-Chancellor and Vice-President (International), the Deputy Vice-Chancellor and Vice-President (Research and Innovation), the Vice-President (Administration) and University Registrar or the executive dean of a faculty, depending on the nature of the MOU.
+A document under seal must always be executed by the Vice-Chancellor and President (or Chancellor) and Vice-President (Administration) and University Registrar.